Kasplya

-The source of the Kasplya is in Lake Kasplya in Smolensky District.
+The Kasplya originates from Lake Kasplya in Smolensky District.
 It flows north, crosses the border with Demidovsky District and turns northwest.
 It flows through Demidov, and next to the selo of Boroda turns west, crosses Rudnyansky District and enters Belarus.
 There, it turns northwest again and enters the Daugava.

 During the Viking Age, the river was an important part of the Dnieper trade route, as there was a portage from the Kasplya to the Dnieper tributaries entering the Dnieper near Gnezdovo.